-Hello readers, biliophiles and bashful bookworms!
+Hello readers, bibliophiles, and bashful bookworms!
 I hope that you are all enjoying your summer so far!
 Sunshine, pink lemonade, and a good book protected from the pool.
 That is how I love spending this time of year.
 Plus there’s more time for reading!
-But we can’t forget to talk about one of the best parts about summer.
+But we can’t forget to talk about one of the best parts of summer.
 Two words.

 No, no, no ~ I’m not talking about the summer flings you’re thinking of.
 I am talking about our book summer flings.
-Like normal summer flings, us readers find ourselves with (at best) looser standards, an exciting story, and a lesson that will last us until the next unsuspecting bookcover that catches our eye.
-At worst, we wake up in the morning, bleary eyed from a reading hangover, shell shocked with our last night stand lying in bed with us with it’s pages sprawled everywhere.
+Like normal summer flings, we readers find ourselves with (at best) looser standards, an exciting story, and a lesson that will last us until the next unsuspecting book cover that catches our eye.
+At worst, we wake up in the morning, bleary-eyed from a reading hangover, shell-shocked with our last night stand lying in bed with us with its pages sprawled everywhere.

-Here’s some of just the few lesson’s I’ve learned this summer alone from my many, many, many book flings.
+Here are some of just a few lessons I’ve learned this summer alone from my many, many, many book flings.

-1. Don’t just jump in to being exclusive: Borrow the book, read the reviews, do your work to see if this book is worth the $15.
-Don’t just fall for the newest release or most stunning bookcover you’ve ever seen.
+1. Don’t just jump into being exclusive: Borrow the book, read the reviews, and do your work to see if this book is worth the $15.
+Don’t just fall for the newest release or the most stunning book cover you’ve ever seen.
 Books are expensive these days and you don’t want to always put your time into a book that you know isn’t your type.
 But don’t be afraid to try new things either!

 Either way, our book summer flings allow us to grow as individuals and readers.
 This summer alone I have learned so much about what books I love, what books I hate (peep above), and what I want to challenge myself to do in the Fall.
 I hope you learn from my few summer flings and share some of your own summer flings in the comments!

 2. Forest of Firelight by Shari L. Tapscott

 3. The Lochlann Treaty by Robin D. Mahle & Elle Madison